MicrosoftDocs/windows-dev-docs/terminal/command-palette.md

 ![Windows Terminal command line mode](./images/command-palette-command-line-mode.gif)

-You can add a custom key binding for invoking command palette in the command line mode directly.
+You can add a custom key binding for invoking the command palette in the command line mode directly.

 ```json
 { "command": "commandPalette", "launchMode": "commandLine", "keys": "..." }